pettazz/pettazz.com/2023/index.md

   <h1><small>March</small></h1>

+  <p>Truly an incredible week for doodles, honestly.</p>

+  <p>How did I ever survive meetings without this?
+Was I simply braindead?</p>

+  <p>Back to meetings, back to doodlings.
+It's nice having two different gears of doodle to work on now: one intentionally mindless nonsense and one a little more focused, which pretty accurately describes most of my meetings anyway.</p>

+  <p>Starting yet another something new here, which is working through the incredible backlog of, let's say, "professional" books I've accumulated over the past few years.
+I am calling it the Dumbass Learning Series today and today only because that name sucks, but I have a bunch of books like <a href="https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/" target="_blank">Designing Data-Intensive Applications</a> and <a href="https://gameprogrammingpatterns.com" target="_blank">Game Programming Patterns</a> that I have been meaning to read through for years, but because I am the way that I am, I need some kind of particular structure to make it stick.
+I think that will more or less be doing some silly blag posts about them as I go.</p>

+  <p>Man you can really tell what sort of media I have been consuming recently based on <a href="https://fartdepot.biz/wrote/2023/03/18/" target="_blank">the particular stuff I am making</a>.</p>

+  <p>I am so glad I put that ghost that is legally distinct from a Boo if Nintendo asks on a different layer so I could move it later because this is much better.
+I can't update the banner background on the site yet until the collage expands in full rectangular steps, but I hope to do that soon.</p>

+  <p>My lovely collage of chaos now includes a rough sketch of the first real computer I ever used: our family Sony VAIO PC running Windows 95, the apex of 1996 technology featuring the blazing fast 199mHz Pentium CPU, an unthinkable 32 MB of RAM, and a spacious 4 GB HDD.
+Someone asked me a question while I was drawing it and I was so lost in its magnificence that I had to pretend my headphones cut out and needed them to repeat the question.</p>

+  <p>Since the whole thing just runs on a docker image with a very basic nginx instance, the Fart Depot dot Biz error pages are bland as hell.
+What a wonderful opportunity to waste some time and effort!
+It's easy enough to define them between the Dockerfile and included nginx.conf, but why stop at "normal page that says uh oh" when I could make it confusing and overstylized?
+So yes, I have begun drawing two images which will be my 4xx and 5xx error pages.</p>

   <p>Don't tell anyone but while I release software into the wild I doodle nonsense on my iPad.
 Today I drew a toilet.
 And some other things.
 But mostly toilet.
 You can see it in the background on the home page of known web site <a href="https://fartdepot.biz/" target="_blank">Fart Depot dot Biz</a>.
 I'm thrilled with how it turned out, it's exactly the kind of chaotic nonsense I was hoping for, and I'm sure will only get better as it expands and I can start scrolling it.</p>

   <p>Shocking news: I appear to have broken the Raspberry Pi I intend to use for Delphi yet again.
 It seems to keep losing its network connection or maybe just the IP lease for some reason.
 I can reset it but then it just fails again after a while.
 I think I have to just get a newer 4, but I also don't remember like 90% of what I did to set this thing up in the first place so that should be fun.</p>